-"Major;" for municipalities, means a facility having an average wet weather design flow of 1.0 million gallons per day (MGD) or greater.
-For industries, "major" means a facility thatwhich is designated by EPA as being a major industry.
+"Major," for municipalities, means a facility having an average wet weather design flow of 1.0 million gallons per day (MGD) or greater.
+For industries, "major" means a facility that which is designated by EPA as being a major industry based on the EPA point rating system.

-"Major permit amendment" or "major modification" means a permit amendmentmodification that is not a minor permit amendment as defined in this rule.
+"Major permit amendment" or "major modification" means a permit amendment modification that is not a minor permit amendment as defined in this rule.

-"MWW flow" or "mMaximum wet weather flow" or "MWW means the total maximum flow received during any 24-hour period when the groundwater is high and runoff is occurring.
+"MWW flow" or "mMaximum wet weather flow" or "MWW" means the total maximum flow received during any 24-hour period when the groundwater is high and runoff is occurring.

 "mg/L" or "mMilligrams per liter (mg/l)" means milligrams of solute per liter of solution (equivalent to parts per million-assuming unit density).
-A microgram (ugug) is 1/1,000 of a milligram.
+A microgram (ugue) is 1/1,000 of a milligram.